Black Bayou Refuge

-Seasonality: Open year round, including designated observation areas that are open through the winter; however the refuge is closed to all other forms of trespass from Nov 15 through the last day of February.
+Seasonality: Open year-round, including designated observation areas that are open through the winter; however, the refuge is closed to all other forms of trespass from Nov 15 through the last day of February.

 Burnt Woods Rd (36.444278,-89.385667) is a road/trail through bottomland hardwood forests.
 Drive past the observation tower and in two-thirds of a mile the road bends to the left and on the right is a small road that leads to a parking area.
 Walking this road in winter can be very productive with all the resident woodpeckers present, fox sparrows, hermit thrushes, both kinglets, etc. Woodland birding here is excellent.
 In summer, if you are willing to walk far enough and put up with the mosquitoes, you can find Swainson's Warblers in the cane thickets.

-Upon driving further up the main gravel road you pass an old pumping station and eventually come out of the woods along ag fields.
+Upon driving further up the main gravel road you pass an old pumping station and eventually come out of the woods along with ag fields.
 Some of these fields retain water and may produce shorebirds.
 Some years these fields are planted in rice and can be excellent rail habitat if you know when they are harvesting in September.

 Observation platform built with Watchable Wildlife funds.

 Wildlife to Watch: Waterfowl are abundant in winter.
-Shorebirds may be common in spring and fall if habitat is managed properly.
+Shorebirds may be common in spring and fall if the habitat is managed properly.

 Flocks of Red-winged Blackbirds may frequent the area in late summer.

 In summer 2010, a willow flycatcher was found singing in the thickets just past the main entrance off Hwy 78.